ReactiveX/RxJava/docs/Phantom-Operators.md

 If you combine multiple sets of grouped observables, such as those created by [`groupBy( )` and `groupByUntil( )`](Transforming-Observables#wiki-groupby-and-groupbyuntil), then even if those grouped observables have been grouped by a similar differentiation function, the resulting grouping will be primarily based on which set the observable came from, not on which group the observable belonged to.

 An example may make this clearer.
 Imagine you use `groupBy( )` to group the emissions of an Observable (Observable1) that emits integers into two grouped observables, one emitting the even integers and the other emitting the odd integers.
 You then repeat this process on a second Observable (Observable2) that emits another set of integers.
-You hope then to combine the sets of grouped observables emitted by each of these into a single grouped Observable by means of a operator like `from(Observable1, Observable2)`.
+You hope then to combine the sets of grouped observables emitted by each of these into a single grouped Observable by means of an operator like `from(Observable1, Observable2)`.

 The result will be a grouped observable that emits two groups: the grouped observable resulting from transforming Observable1, and the grouped observable resulting from transforming Observable2.
 Each of those grouped observables emit observables that in turn emit the odds and evens from the source observables.
 You can use `pivot( )` to change this around: by applying `pivot( )` to this grouped observable it will transform into one that emits two different groups: the odds group and the evens group, with each of these groups emitting a separate observable corresponding to which source observable its set of integers came from.
 Here is an illustration: